brunoasm/SCPP/README.md

 3. 8-phaseHap.pl
  * updated command for picard (now the only executable is picard.jar, *AddOrReplaceReadGroups* and *CreateSequenceDictionary* are options)

+4. 9-hapTools.py
+ * corrected a bug that resulted in consensus being saved in the wrong folder and inability to delete temporary files

+Also, a new script was written to rename samples in alignment and tree files.
+See ** 10-addTaxonNames.R **

+This fork is a work in progress and scripts that I did not use will eventually be deleted (mainly those related to read cleaning and assembly)

 ****************************************************************
 1-pre-cleanup.pl: Reformats raw sequencing reads from Illumina for 2-scrubReads.pl